SlimeVR/SlimeVR-Docs-Site/server-setup/setting-reset-bindings.md

 parent: SlimeVR setup
 ---

-# Setting up the reset key bindings
+# Setting up the reset bindings

 The SlimeVR Server has the following default key bindings: